5 Steps to Redecorate Your Living Room for Zero Dollars

 And now for a bit of symmetry…

-- Key decorative piece: A simple display of three
+- KEY DECORATIVE: a simple display of three

 And back to balance (as I obviously don’t have many decorative examples of symmetry…)